AngelTurks/reading-notes/class-01.md

 # What is Markdown?

-Markdown is a mekup language thay you acn use to add formatting elements to plaintext text documents.
+Markdown is a markup language that you can use to add formatting elements to plaintext text documents.

 ## Why do we use Markdown?